 The New Orleans Bowl has been played at the Mercedes-Benz Superdome in New Orleans every year since 2001 with the exception to 2005 due to the devastating results of Hurricane Katrina.
 The New Orleans Bowl is currently sponsored by R+L Carriers and has been since 2006 replacing the Wyndham Hotels & Resorts sponsorship.
 The R+L Carriers New Orleans Bowl has conference tie-ins with the Sun Belt and C-USA pitting the Sun Belt champion vs. a bowl eligible Conference USA team.

-The R+L Carriers New Orleans Bowl has become one of the best attended non-BCS bowl game after setting a record attendance in the 2012 New Orleans Bowl that featured Louisiana Lafayette and East Carolina.
+The R+L Carriers New Orleans Bowl has become one of the best attended bowl games after setting a record attendance in the 2012 New Orleans Bowl that featured Louisiana Lafayette and East Carolina.
 This exciting college football bowl game is growing every year with great matchups in one of the liveliest cities in the United States.
 Score with TicketCity - the place to go for New Orleans Bowl tickets.

 2014 R+L Carriers New Orleans Bowl Preview